Guest

 Displaying Digitally Signed Cisco Software Key Information: Example

 The following example displays digitally signed Cisco software key information.
-The information details the software public keys that are in storage with the key types.
+The information details the software public keys that are in storage, including their key types.

 Router# show software authenticity keys